 There are set procedures required to force a freeholder to extend a lease, and these issues are becoming increasingly common as a prelude to selling a flat which has 70-80 years or less left to run.

-• Extend before there are less than 80 years left to run – The general rule is that the shorter the lease the more expensive it is to extend.
+The general rule is that the shorter the residential lease the more expensive it is to extend.
 Anyone with a lease approaching 81 years unexpired should seriously think of extending it as soon as possible.
 As soon as a lease has less than 80 years to run, under the relevant legislation the Landlord is entitled to calculate and charge a larger amount, based on a technical calculation, and somewhat strangely known as “marriage value” which is payable to the landlord.

-• Check your eligibility – A tenant cannot use the legislation to force an extension unless he/she/they have owned the flat for 2 years.
+A leaseholder cannot use the legislation to force an extension unless he/she/they have owned the flat for 2 years.
 Ownership is relevant not occupation.
 The original lease needs to be long (over 21 years) and it should be residential, as opposed to commercial use.
-The legislation does not apply to some landlords such as the Crown, National Trust and charitable housing Trusts, although the Crown usually complies with the principles of it.

-• Increased value – Although there are costs involved, the upside is that after the lease extension, your property will usually be more valuable and saleable should you want to sell or remortgage.
+Although there are costs involved, the upside is that after the lease extension, your flat will usually be more valuable and saleable should you want to sell or remortgage.
 Buyers are often put off by short leases and mortgage companies won’t generally loan on properties with leases shorter than 60 years, although the exact cut off varies around the market.

-• How long does it take to extend a lease? – Subject to how efficient you are, plus your freeholder, his solicitor, your solicitor and your surveyor, this whole process could take from 6 weeks to 12 months.
+Subject to how efficient you are, your freeholder, their solicitor, your solicitors and your surveyor, this whole process could take from 6 weeks to 12 months.

 The solution to the problem is often :-

 If you need experienced and proactive property solicitors for extending your lease, contact us – we deal with lease extensions on a regular basis.